ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 Also, if you DELETE symbol in AB UI, make sure to send {"cmd":"dbremsym"..} to clear from plugin-DB, else this ticker will remain cached and use up Symbol_limit.

+#### 14) Why the Sponsorware model?
+For over a year, I have been helping users with updating and improving the plugin.
+Also helped and continue helping with client-app code.
+Given the amount of time it takes, it is not viable to continue forever.

+The original plugin and all feature updates upto version 3.02.11 will be available for free as it is presently.
+No restrictions and users are free to evaluate or use for free forever.

+Newer versions will rely on sponsor/donate as I am not putting a fixed price.
+Because it is not only the plugin, but alot of client-app code that I help them with.
+None of the plugin uses https/remote server communication etc to keep privacy first, there is a small license file, that user send the code, it signed and sent back. (completely offline)
+Code is reviewed by AmiBroker Company. *applied, pending response

+I intend to continue supporting the AmiBroker community as best as I can.

+#### 15) I am upgrading my hardware, what about my License?
+Just get in touch, all sponsors are greatly valued and your issues will be sorted.

+#### 16)

 ## AFL access functions